-What Treats Can I Give My 8 Week Old Puppy?
-[Pet Food Explained]
+What Treats Can I Give My 8 Week Old Puppy? – Pet Food Explained

 Make Sure The Treats Are Small Enough For Your Puppy To Chew

-Your best bet is small treats like dried liver pieces (which you can find at most pet stores), freeze-dried bits of chicken, or dehydrated dog kibble mixed with buttery spread (such as peanut butter) to form a treat ball – just make sure it doesn’t contain any added salt or sugar!
+Your best bet is small treats like dried liver pieces (which you can find at most pet stores), freeze-dried bits of chicken, or dehydrated dog kibble mixed with buttery spread (such as peanut butter) to form a treat ball – make sure it doesn’t contain any added salt or sugar.

 • You may also want to consider making homemade treats by placing a small amount of canned dog food in a dish and then rolling it to form a ball.